Antoine-Éléonor-Léon Leclerc de Juigné

-Antoine-Éléonor-Léon Leclerc de Juigné (2 November 1728, Paris – 19 March 1811, Paris) was a French prelate and politician of the eighteenth and nineteenth centuries.

-While Archbishop of Paris, he was elected deputy of the clergy to the Estates General of 1789.
+Antoine-Éléonor-Léon Leclerc de Juigné (2 November 1728 – 19 March 1811) was a French Catholic prelate and politician who served as Archbishop of Paris from 1782 to 1802.
+He was elected deputy of the clergy to the Estates General of 1789.

 Early life

 He was the son of Samuel-Jacques Le Clerc de Juigné and Marie Gabrielle Le Cirier de Neufchelles (1706–1763), and younger brother of the Marquis de Juigne.
 Leclerc de Juigné was descended from an old Maine family.
 He was barely six years old when he lost his father, Colonel of the Regiment of Orléans, killed in 1734, at the Battle of Guastalla.

 The young Leclerc studied the Humanities and Philosophy at the College of Navarre, and entered the seminary of Saint-Nicolas-du-Chardonnet, from there he joined the Society of the Theologians of Navarre, where he made his licentiate and acquired his degrees.

 Armand Bazin de Bezons, Bishop of Carcassonne, who was his relative, appointed him as his vicar-general.

 Leclerc de Juigne soon had another career; he was appointed general agent of the clergy in 1760.
 The agency was attached to the care of all ecclesiastical interests and affairs.
 This management lasted five years but ceased if, during his course, the agent was appointed to a bishopric.
 It was not long after his appointment when, on 16 November 1763, the Diocese of Comminges was proposed to him to replace Antoine de Lastic, who had been transferred to the Diocese of Châlons.
 He declined, preferring to continue his honorable work.